Son Heung-min signs with MLS' Los Angeles FC after a decade at Tottenham

 The 33-year-old South Korean superstar forward is joining LAFC three days after he formally announced his decision to leave Tottenham.

 Son attended LAFC’s Leagues Cup match against Tigres at BMO Stadium on Tuesday night, watching from a luxury suite.
-LAFC will formally introduce Son at a news conference Wednesday.
+LAFC will formally introduce Son at a news conference Wednesday, but the club showed the forward on the stadium video board late in the first half as he waved to roaring fans thrilled by their team's landmark acquisition.

 LAFC, a deep-pocketed club with significant team success in its first eight seasons of existence, reportedly paid a transfer fee of more than $20 million, which could end up being the most ever for an MLS move.